 The Responsible Entity fee is included in the Investment Manager fee as disclosed below.
-The Investment Manager of the Fund is Orca Funds Management Pty Ltd. The Investment Manager is entitled to receive a management fee at the rates stipulated in the Fund's governing documents.
+The Investment Manager of the Fund is Orca Funds Management Pty Ltd. The Investment Manager is entitled to receive a management fee at the rate of 1.45% per annum of the Net Asset Value of the Fund which comprises of: